A bilateral extension of the $q$-Selberg integral: Aomoto's -extension of the Selberg integral

 and let $\Lambda$ be the subset of $\mathbb{Z}^n$ defined by \\[10pt] 95pt$ \Lambda:=\{(\nu_1,\nu_2,\ldots,\nu_n)\in \mathbb{Z}^n\,;\, 0\le\nu_1\le\nu_2\le \cdots\le \nu_n\}. $\\[-5pt] The set $\Lambda$ is written as $\Lambda=\{\sum_{i=1}^n m_i\epsilon_i\,;\, m_i\in \mathbb{N}\}\cong\mathbb{N}^n$ where $\epsilon_i=( 1pt\overbrace{0,\ldots,0}^{i-1},1,\ldots,1)\in \mathbb{Z}^n$.
 Since $\Phi(\zeta q^{\nu})=\Phi(a_1q^{\nu_1},a_1tq^{\nu_2},\ldots,a_1t^{n-1}q^{\nu_n})=0$ if $\nu\not\in \Lambda$, by definition $I(\zeta)$ is defined as the sum over the fan region $\Lambda\cong\mathbb{N}^n$.
 For this special point $\zeta$, $I(\zeta)$ converges absolutely if

 and we call $I(\zeta)$ the {\em truncated Jackson integral of {\rm A}-type}.
 Note that $I(\zeta)$ is expressed as the following iterated $q$-integral form:

 Although we regard all parameters as complex numbers throughout the paper, it is often very important to distinguish between the parameter $\tau$ being a positive integer or not, as we see in Propositions \ref{prop:AHKE} and \ref{prop:AE} for instance.
-We initially state a basic property of $I(x)$ under the assumption $\tau$ is not a positive integer.\\
+We initially state a basic property of $I(x)$ under the assumption $\tau$ is not a positive integer.
+Let $\mathbb{Z}_+$ be the set of positive integers. \\

 By definition the function $\Phi(z)$ satisfies the {\em quasi-symmetric property} that

 where